muhammedashharps/PerspectiveMatters-SocialGood/README.md

 - **Platforms**: Mobile (iOS and Android)

-## 🌈 Beyond an App: A Social Healing Platform

-"Perspective Matters" is not just a technological solution—it's a movement towards social understanding by engaging with diverse world views.

-*"Understanding is the first step to healing." - Perspective Matters Team*

-## 💡 Real-World Social Transformation

-### Educational Potential
-- School curricula can use the app to teach critical thinking
-- Community centers can leverage it for conflict resolution
-- Social workers can demonstrate perspective-taking skills

-### Conflict Resolution Approach
-- Demonstrates how different viewpoints can coexist
-- Shows the humanity behind different perspectives
-- Provides a non-threatening way to explore complex issues

-## 🚀 Measurable Social Impact

-- Reduces cognitive biases
-- Increases empathetic listening
-- Promotes constructive dialogue
-- Challenges divisive thinking patterns
-- Creates a safe space for intellectual exploration

 ## 📫 Join the Movement

 - **Email**: contactashharps@gmail.com
-- **Hackathon**: FuncStart AI for Social Good

 Together, we can rebuild social bridges, one perspective at a time promoting Social Good